wultra/powerauth-server/docs/SOAP-Service-Methods.md

  - `extras` - Any client side attributes associated with this activation, like a more detailed information about the client, etc.
  - `platform` - User device platform, e.g. `ios`, `android`, `hw` and `unknown`.
  - `deviceInfo` - Information about user device, e.g. `iPhone12,3`.
  - `activationOtp` - Optional activation OTP for confirmation.
-The value must be provided in case that activation was initialized with `ActivationOtpValidation` set to `ON_KEYS_EXCHANGE`.
+The value must be provided in case that activation was initialized with `ActivationOtpValidation` set to `ON_KEY_EXCHANGE`.

 #### Response